AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access-Control-API.md

+---
+uid: AssetOrAssetTypeAccessControlAPI
+---

 # Asset or AssetType Access Control API
-The Access Control API is used to secure assets by setting their ownership and permissions.
+The access control API is used to secure assets by setting their ownership and permissions.
 For more information about OCS access control, see Role-based access control.

 ***
 ## `Get Asset or AssetType Access Control List `